Add a resource record

 If you add a resource record to an existing group, it will have the name and TTL that are specified for the group.

-- Open the zone page.
+- In the Domain Zones section, open the zone page.

-- Click Add.
+- Click Add Value

 - Enter a value.